Calabi-Yau Varieties via Cyclic Covers, and Complex Hyperbolic Structures for their Moduli Spaces: Main Calculation

 When $n=2$, the cyclic cover $Y$ associated with any partitions are $K3$ surfaces with ADE singularities and non-symplectic automorphism of order $3$.
 The period domains for those $K3$ surfaces are complex hyperbolic balls of dimension at most $9$.
-In a subsequent paper \cite{yu2024comm} we will use these examples to study commensurability relation among Deligne-Mostow ball quotients.
+In \cite{yu2024commensurability} we used these examples to study commensurability relation among Deligne--Mostow ball quotients.

-When $n\ge 3$, we obtain Calabi-Yau manifolds such that the period maps factor through arithmetic ball quotients.
-We will show arithmeticity in \S\ref{section: period map} and discuss their relations to Deligne-Mostow theory in \S\ref{section: relation to DM}.
+When $n\ge 3$, we obtain Calabi--Yau manifolds such that the period maps factor through arithmetic ball quotients.
+We will show arithmeticity in \S\ref{section: period map} and discuss their relations to Deligne--Mostow theory in \S\ref{section: relation to DM}.

-For $n=3$, there are totally $40$ ball-type partitions, which are listed in Table \ref{table: CY deligne-mostow}.
+For $n=3$, there are totally $40$ ball-type partitions, which are listed in Table \ref{table: CY Deligne--Mostow}.
 For $n=4$, there are $10$ refinements of $T=(\calO(1,3,0,0), \calO(1,0,3,0), \calO(1,0,0,3))$, see Table \ref{table: dimension 4}.